Asch5/keystroke_app/Practice_section.md

 We have to improve here dashboard/practice our Typing Practice section.

-We will have 4 types of exercises:
+We will have 5 types of exercises:

+\*NEW: all these types work together as a single Practice.
+They (types of exercises) alternate between each other according to the word's progress.

 1.Name "Choose the right word": look at these screens to understand it
 @game_1_choose_the_right_translation.jpg